unyt-org/datex-tractor/README.md

 *Note*: This is by design, so the bot has something to commit - even if no changes of the "todos" in the source code have occurred - in turn this allows to track the state of todos precisely via commit hashes submitted by the bot - making its actions transparent via git.

+## Syncronise with server
+---
 - Creates an Issue with a todo-list titled "Todos" with relative links
   - Creates for each todo in the repo an issue
     - With a permalink to the correlated file, line and commit
 - If nothing to do is found in the code base
   - The todo-list-issue get's closed, as well as all issues mentioned in it

+### Request timing
+---
+Per default the bot is set to send at peak one request per second
+- Tailored towards running on free tier runners
+- Everything below that one second threshold seemed to hit the secondary rate limit of the github api
+- While the bot is running it may happen the issues page of your github repository not being available
+- Wrong mapping might occur if issues are handed in while the bot is creating the placeholder issues

+## Labels
+---
 By design the bot updates the permalink of the issued todo upon every of it's runs
 - Labels for the created issues are `placeholder`, `todo` and `disappeared-todo`
   - The default `documentation` label is used for the `Todos` list issue